 Literature:

-1. The Constitution of the Russian Federation;
+1. Constitution of the Russian Federation;

 3. Law of the Russian Federation "On Education";

-Decree of the Ministry of Education of the Russian Federation and the State Sanitary and Epidemiological Supervision;
+by resolution of the Ministry of Education of the Russian Federation and the State Sanitary and Epidemiological Supervision;

 6. V.V.
 Kolbanova, I.I.
 Sokovni-Semenova, B.N.
 Chumakova